 The total value of the transaction is approximately $195 million.

-SCRANTON, PA, April 15, 2016 -- Pennsylvania American Water, announced today that it has signed an agreement to acquire the wastewaterassets of the Scranton Sewer Authority (SSA).
+SCRANTON, PA., March 30, 2016 -- Pennsylvania American Water announced today that it has signed an agreement to acquire the wastewater assets of the Scranton Sewer Authority (SSA).
 The total value of the transaction is approximately $195 million.

 Pennsylvania American Water and the SSA will seek approval of the acquisition from the U.S. Environmental Protection Agency, Pennsylvania Department of Environmental Protection, and Pennsylvania Public Utility Commission.
 The signing of the purchase agreement is the culmination of negotiations between Pennsylvania American Water and SSA officials after the parties signed a Memorandum of Understanding last December.
 Pennsylvania American Water originally submitted its bid on May 1, 2015, as part of SSA’s extensive request for proposals process.

 "Our company and our employees have been the water service provider for this community for decades, and we are excited for the opportunity to be the future provider of wastewater service to our Scranton and Dunmore customers," said Pennsylvania American Water President Kathy L. Pape.
 "Once the transaction is closed, we can ensure long-term rate stabilization for customers while providing the expertise and financial resources needed to address the significant environmental compliance challenges facing the sewer system.”